Home Telephone Location New Telephone Numbers

 If you're nearby when someone is littering or fly-tipping, you should note:

-• information about the vehicles they use including make, colour and registration number
+• Information about the vehicles they use including the make, colour and registration number

 Report Waste Crime

-You can report illegal waste activities to the Northern Ireland Environment Agency (NIEA) Enforcement Branch by clicking here to report waste crime
+You can report illegal waste activity to the Northern Ireland Environment Agency (NIEA) Enforcement Branch by clicking here.

 Associated Legislation: